Which plans include this feature?

 In addition to the date selector, the time slots (configured for the item or product in your Booking Manager) display below the date field.
 The user simply selects the time slot they want by clicking on it.

-If you’ve configured items or products to be able to span more than one day, then selecting dates for per time items or flextime products is done on a calendar, similar to daily and nightly bookings.
+If you’ve configured items or products to span more than one day, selecting dates for per time items or flextime products is done on a calendar, similar to daily and nightly bookings.

 If items or products are not permitted to span more than one day, then you use the day slider, as with timeslot items.

-In addition to the day, start and end times also need to be selected for per time items and flextime products, which you can select from drop-down menus below the date selector.
+In addition to the day, start and end times must be selected for per time items and flextime products, which you can select from drop-down menus below the date selector.

 Depending on the configuration of your items or products, the time options available in the dropdowns vary.